visdesignlab/viz-guardrails-study-3-recap/public/viz-guardrails/help-viral.md

 **Task**: You are tasked with leading the promotion efforts and advertising the chosen policy to the population using data.
 In the experiment, you will use an interactive data explorer that shows infection data from other countries.
 You should select a view that best shows (and convinces the population) that your country's **chosen policy is the best policy to combat the disease**.
-After finalizing the view, add a caption or a slogan that will go along with your visualization.
+After finalizing the view, click the camera button and add a caption or a slogan that will go along with your visualization.